 Lactose intolerance (LI) is the inability to digest lactose, which is a natural sugar in dairy products.
-People with LI may experience abdominal pain, diarrhea, gas and stomach cramps when they ingest dairy.
+People with an intolerance to dairy may experience abdominal pain, diarrhea, gas and stomach cramps when they ingest dairy.
 This can be the result of the person not having enough lactase to digest the lactose or not being able to absorb the lactose in the body.
 Contrary to some beliefs, LI is not an allergy to lactose or dairy.
 It simply means that you are not able to break down or absorb lactose.

 How to Enjoy Dairy if you are Lactose Intolerant

 It’s important to remember that many people with an intolerance to dairy may be able to enjoy dairy as long as they can avoid the discomfort associated with consuming it.